MrMino/StackCtrlC/README.md

 - [Not invented here syndrome.](https://en.wikipedia.org/wiki/Not_invented_here)

 ## Install process
-**Opera**   : Workin on it (or at least I will some rainy day in the future, if I'll really have nothing else to do) **Chrome / Firefox** : Dude, I worked to get those webstore badges above for like 15 minutes, and you missed them?
+**Opera**   : Workin on it (or at least I will, some rainy day in the future, if I'll really have nothing else to do)

+**Chrome / Firefox** : Dude, I worked to get those webstore badges above for like 15 minutes, and you missed them?
 Comeon.
 Click them, dammit!